M4P VS. M4A: The Similarities & The Differences

-After download the program, install and launch it on your computer.
+After downloading the program, install and launch it on your computer.
 M4P to M4A converter has the similar interface as iTunes, and it will automatically launch iTunes and load all Apple Music songs, albums and playlists you have added to iTunes library.

 Step 2.
 Select M4P Files and Choose Output Format

-Click the music playlist in left side and select songs that you want to convert.
+Click the music playlist in the left side and select songs that you want to convert.
 Then, choose M4A as output format.
 Set profile, output path, name format as you like.
-Tips: Apple Music Converter allows you to convert iTunes M4P files to common audio formats: MP3, M4A, AC3, AAC, AIFF, AU, FLAC, M4R and MKA.
+Tips: Apple Music Converter allows you to convert iTunes M4P files to common audio formats: MP3, M4A, AC3, AAC, AIFF, AU, FLAC, M4R, and MKA.

 Step 3.
 Convert M4P to M4A

 Now, press the “Convert” button to begin converting M4P to M4A.
 After the conversion process, you will get the M4A output and then play it on other music players.

 Method 2.
 Convert M4P to M4A with iTunes Match

 Once the iTunes Music Store launched we saw the introduction of “Protected” AAC files (.m4p).
 These are the files types that were originally sold on the iTunes Store that had DRM (Digital Rights Management) copy protection in them.